PrimeAcademy/weekend-salary-calculator/INSTRUCTIONS.md

     - Removes the employee from the DOM.
     - **Note**: For the initial implementation, the total monthly cost **does not** need to be updated when an employee is deleted.

+> **NOTE**: You will see an empty [style.css](./style.css) file in your codebase.
+Put your styling here and add classes/ids to your HTML elements as you see fit!

 ## Stretch Goals

 - [ ] **Enhance Application Aesthetics or Functionality:**